compsocialscience/summer-institute/2019/materials/day2-digital-trace-data/screenscraping/Rpres/Screenscraping.md

 6 Antigua and Barbuda                                          48
 ```

-When the XPath fails...
+When the XPath Fails...
 ========================================================

-A more complicated page: www.duke.edu
+A More Complicated Page: www.duke.edu
 ========================================================
 &nbsp;
 <img src="First_CSS.png" height="600" />